-The University of Houston-Clear Lake (UHCL) School of Education (SoE) Alternative Certification Program (ACP), in cooperation with UHCL member school districts, is a training program that provides the opportunity for initial teacher certification students who have earned a bachelor's degree to be employed as full-time teachers while they complete their certification.
-The length of the program may be from one to three years depending on a student's qualifications.
+The University of Houston-Clear Lake (UHCL) School of Education (SoE) Alternative Certification Program (ACP), in cooperation with UHCL member school districts, is a training program that provides the opportunity for initial teacher certification students who have earned bachelor's degrees to be employed as full-time teachers while they complete their certifications.
+The length of the program may be from one to three years depending on students' qualifications.
 The UHCL ACP meets the requirements of the U.S. Department of Education's (USDE) definition of "highly qualified" under the No Child Left Behind Law (NCLB).
 According to the USDE and NCLB, each school district must ensure that all teachers who teach Core academic subjects funded by Title I funds are "highly qualified."
-An uncertified educator is able to meet this "highly qualified" definition by:
+Uncertified educators are able to meet this "highly qualified" definition by: